goplus/gop/README.md

 ```bash
 git config --global user.email XXX@goplus.org
 ```

+If you did this, remember to add your `XXX@goplus.org` email to https://github.com/settings/emails.

 What does `a contributor of Go+` means?
 He must meet one of the following conditions: